aternosorg/renderchest/README.md

 composer require aternos/renderchest
 ```

-When using renderchest as a library, the `ItemLibraryGenerator` or `AsyncItemLibraryGenerator` class to replicate the functionality of the CLI tool.
+When using renderchest as a library, the `ItemLibraryGenerator` class can be used to replicate the functionality of the CLI tool.
 ```php
 (new ItemLibraryGenerator(["path/to/assets"], "path/to/output"))
     ->setNamespaces(["minecraft"])